The Book Thief by Markus Zusak: How to Read Like a Writer

 When a book appeals to readers who don’t normally like that style or kind of story, the author should be congratulated for their execution and achievement because they have reached a wider audience than many writers working on similar stories.
 This is something to be celebrated and studied.
 For me, The Book Thief by Markus Zusak did this by diving into Death’s point of view, using the form of the text to support Death’s perspective, and bringing both Death’s and Liesel’s voices to life through word choice and sentence structure.
 Committing to a unique perspective like this is something other authors can use to Ignite Their Ink.

 What are your thoughts about The Book Thief?
 How do you feel about its form?
 If you haven't read Markus Zusak's book yet, click the image to the right.
-To receive 13 Writing Craft Book reading recommendations, subscribe to Ignite Your Ink blog below.
+Subscribe to Ignite Your Ink for more articles designed to help you create writing that lingers with your readers.